UBIFS FAQ and HOWTO

 In other words, if your file-system is full, the journal will also be full and contain data.
 And the situation does not really change if you vary journal size.

 To put it simple, the amount of available space on UBIFS does not really depend on the journal size.
-There is very weak dependency, though, because for bigger journal we need bigger log, but it is really something which does not make any noticeable difference.
+There is very weak dependency, though, because for a bigger journal we need a bigger log, but it really does not make a noticeable difference.

 Zero-length files are a special case of corruption which happens when an application first truncates a file, then updates it.
 The truncation is synchronous in UBIFS, so it is written to the media straight away.
 But when the data are written, they go to the page cache, not to the flash media.
 So when an unclean reboot happens, the file becomes empty (truncated) because the data are lost.